zotero-chinese/styles/src/新金融/index.md

   <div class="csl-entry">[125] WALLS S C, BARICHIVICH W J, BROWN M E, 2013.
 Drought, deluge and declines: the impact of precipitation extremes on amphibians in a changing climate.
 Biology, 2(1): 399-418.</div>
   <div class="csl-entry">[126] WEINSTEIN L, SWARTZ M N, 1974.
 Pathogenic properties of invading microorganisms//SODEMAN W A Jr, SODEMAN W A. Pathologic physiology: mechanisms of disease.
 Philadelphia: Saunders: 457-472.</div>
   <div class="csl-entry">[127] World Health Organization, 1970.
 Factors regulating the immune response: Report of WHO Scientific Group.
 Geneva: WHO.</div>
   <div class="csl-entry">[128] YUFIN S A, 2000.
-Geoecology and computers: Proceedings of the Third International Conference on Advances of Computer Methods in Geotechnical and Geoenvironmental Engineering, Moscow, Russia, February 1–4, 2000.
+Geoecology and computers: proceedings of the Third International Conference on Advances of Computer Methods in Geotechnical and Geoenvironmental Engineering, Moscow, Russia, February 1-4, 2000.
 Rotterdam: A. A. Balkema.</div>
 </div>

 <!-- PLACEHOLDER FOR WEBSITE - AFTER RESULT -->